Package ovault

 Replaces a

-Get contents note as a list of tokens.
+Get content note as a list of tokens.

 Represents a span in the source text.